Credit Card vs. Debit Card: Which is the Best for Travel Abroad?.

-So how can you avoid these fees before you go?
-It all comes down to finding the best way to access and spend your money while you’re away.
+To avoid these fees, it's crucial to find the best way to access and spend your money while abroad.

 What’s the Best Way to Access and Spend Your Money While You Travel Abroad?

 There are lots of ways to access your money while abroad, more than ever, in fact.

 You could go credit cards only and leave the cash in your bank account to pay for it all when you return.